-He has educational background in physics and engineering.
+He has an educational background in physics and engineering.
 After receiving his PhD in statistical and applied mathematics he spent four years at a research and consulting firm conducting policy evaluations for federal health agencies.

 Austin serves on the editorial boards of Health Services Research and The American Journal of Managed Care.
 He is also a member of the AcademyHealth Translation and Dissemination Institute Advisory Committee and the New England Comparative Effectiveness Public Advisory Council.